-At the top of the Disk Browser ([1] in the image above) are four categories.
+On the left side in the Disk Browser ([1] in the image above) are five categories.

-- Song: The song files made by Renoise (XRNS).
-Instrument: - The instruments made by Renoise (XRNI). - Sample: Generic sample files (WAV, AIF, OGG, FLAC, MP3 ...) - Other: Load other Renoise file types (saving is done by other means).
+- Song: The song files made by Renoise (XRNS) - DSP Chain: You can save your favorite effect chains (XRNT) - Instrument: The instruments made by Renoise (XRNI) - Sample: Generic sample files (WAV, AIF, OGG, FLAC, MP3 ...) - Theme: You can save your favorite color settings for Renoise